lorenzoc25/rudis/readme.md

 ```
 $ curl 'localhost:6379/set/hello/world'
 {"SET": "OK"}

+// or if SET's arguments are not correct
+$ curl 'localhost:6379/set/hello'
+{"SET": "Invalid"}
 ```
 and for get, you will be getting the key value pair if there's a match, or an empty json object if there's no match
 ```
 $ curl 'localhost:6379/get/hello'
 {"hello":"world"}

+// if key does not exist
 $ curl 'localhost:6379/GET/123'
 {}

+// if GET's arguments are not correct
+$ curl 'localhost:6379/GET'
+{"GET": "Invalid"}
 ```

 ## Todo